defiant00/liner/README.md

   * VS Code multiple cursors and selections are supported.
 * Make a selection and hit **Enter**.

-Liner can be toggled through the `Toggle Liner` command, or by clicking on the status bar at the bottom.
+Liner can be toggled through the `Liner: Toggle` command, or by clicking on the status bar at the bottom.
 ![Status Bar Screenshot](/images/status_bar.png)

+## Commands

+* `Liner: Toggle` - Toggle Liner for the current file.
+* `Liner: Reload Patterns` - Reload all pattern libraries, useful when developing new patterns.
+* `Liner: Set Pattern Library Location` - Display the pattern library location prompt.

 ## Sample Pattern Library